symbiote/silverstripe-queuedjobs/docs/en/installation.md

 ##### Disadvantages

 * Separate method has to be implemented and called after job creation in your code.

-### Ideal job size

-How much work should be done by a single job?
-This is the question you should ask yourself when implementing a new job type.
-There is no precise answer.
-This really depends on your project setup but there are some good practices that should be considered:

-* similar size — it's easier to optimise the queue settings and stack size of your project when your jobs are about the same size
-* split the job work into steps — this prevents your job running for too long without an update to the job manager and it lowers the risk of the job getting labelled as crashed
-* avoid jobs that are too small — jobs that are too small produce a large amount of job management overhead and are thus inefficient
-* avoid jobs that are too large — jobs that are too large are difficult to execute as they may cause timeout issues during execution.

-As a general rule of thumb, one run of your job's `process()` method should not exceed 30 seconds.

-If your job is too large and takes way too long to execute, the job manager may label the job as crashed even though it's still executing.
-If this happens you can:

-* Add job steps which help the job manager to determine if job is still being processed.
-* If you're job is already divided in steps, try dividing the larger steps into smaller ones.
-* If your job performs actions that can be completed independently from the others, you can split the job into several smaller dependant jobs (e.g.: there is value even if only one part is completed).

-The dependant job approach also allows you to run these jobs concurrently on some project setups.
-Job steps, on the other hand, always run in sequence.

 ### Job steps